 Although called bedbugs, the tiny six-legged insect can infest more than just bedroom sheets.
 Bedbugs are commonly found in clothing, upholstery, linens and even carpeting.
 And while not known to transmit disease, the thought of mixing company with bedbugs is

-e 1950s due to the widespread use of the insect-killing chemical DDT.
+Bedbugs, a common household pest for centuries, were all but eliminated in the 1950s due to the widespread use of the insect-killing chemical DDT.
 But when DDT was outlawed in the 1972 due to its toxicity to wildlife, the bugs began their comeback by developing resistance to less effective DDT replacements.
 The most recent outbreak of the itchy welt-inducing insect is the worst in over fifty years.

 Thankfully, most bedbug infestations can still be eliminated without the use of harsh chemicals.
 Hot water above 113 degrees Fahrenheit kills bedbugs on contact and is the best and safest way to eliminate the pests on sheets and clothing.
 Carpet and upholstery infestation still requires a professional pest control service.